-Another important development is the conversion of the formerly Town-owned Coady School into 58 rental units.
-While not age restricted, the target market was largely seniors.
+Another important development is the conversion of the formerly Town-owned Coady School into 58 rental units for seniors.
 In addition to renovating the school per historic preservation standards, the project included an addition on the 4.37-acre site.
 All the units are affordable to those with incomes at or below 60% AMI and 20% are targeted to extremely low-income households earning within 30% AMI.
 The developer of the Coady School, Stratford Capital Group, received comprehensive permit approval for the project in February 2013 and all the units were added to the Subsidized Housing Inventory.

-• Cape View Way
+Cape View Way